This post may contain affiliate links. Read the full disclosure

 Mickey Mouse Pumpkin Head

 This cute Mickey Pumpkin is a craft you will love to display each year.
 Best of all, it’s a really easy DIY Halloween decoration that works indoors or outdoors!
 This is a great idea for anyone looking for non-spooky Halloween decoration ideas.
+You can paint pumpkins with the kids for a fun activity for the entire family too!

 Wood Slice Jack-O-Lanterns

 Log slices make beautiful fall decor!
 For Halloween, simply paint one side to create a fun jack-o-lantern face.
 You’ll love this rustic touch to your seasonal decor and it will look great for a doorstep decoration over Halloween.
 Best of all, you can reuse them each year too, unlike actual carved pumpkins!
+This is a great Halloween decoration if you want to keep things simple and chic.

 DIY Giant Spider Decoration

 Uplevel the scare factor of your next Halloween party or front yard decorations with a giant spider!
 This spider is made from PVC piping, making it easy to dismantle for use in future years too.
+For great DIY projects for the backyard, this huge spider will make an impact!

 DIY Spooky Sign Post